Driving licences

 You are usually able to have your existing photo re-used; but if you want your photo to be re-taken, let the receptionist know when you are called forward.

-You must be a Barbadian citizen or a foreign national with permanent residency, immigrant status, a work permit [1], a student visa [1], a Welcome Stamp visa, a CARICOM Skilled National certificate, a Special Entry permit or Rights of Establishment.
+You must be a Barbadian citizen; or a CARICOM national from Belize, the Commonwealth of Dominica, or Saint Vincent and the Grenadines residing in Barbados under the freedom of movement; or a foreign national with permanent residency, immigrant status, reside and work status, a work permit [1], a student visa [1], a Welcome Stamp visa, a CARICOM Skilled National certificate, a Special Entry permit or Right of Establishment.
 If this applies to you, follow these steps:

 [1] Work permit / student visa must be valid for six months or longer.